• Skip to primary navigation

 If you want to make soup ahead to freeze, omit the rice until you’re ready to serve the soup.
 Add cooked rice to the soup before serving.

-• Looking for a dairy-free soup or just not into creamy soups?
-Simply omit the white sauce that’s added.
+• Dairy-free options: Simply omit the white sauce that’s added.
 You’ll probably want to add a couple extra cups of broth to replace the sauce.
 The non-dairy version will have fewer calories.
 If you have a pressure cooker, try Instant Pot chicken and rice soup.
+We also love stovetop chicken rice soup.

 • Add more vegetables or substitute different vegetables.
 Corn or peas are great add-ins.
 Finely chopped kale, cabbage, or spinach are great, too.
 Use what you have in your fridge.

-• The seasonings in this soup are pretty low key.
+• Change the seasoning.
+The seasonings in this soup are pretty low key.
 If you want, increase the amounts or add different seasonings.

 • Looking for something with a little more spice?
 Try mulligatawny soup.
 It’s a creamy soup somewhat similar to this one, with chicken and rice, but mulligatawny soup is flavored with curry, has more vegetables, and is tomato-based.
 It’s another one of our favorites!